RoboticsCosmos/controller_architecture/README.md

 ### Use Case 1

-- Run the following commands from src/ folder
+- Run the following commands from the src/controller_architecture/ path

     ```bash
     cd gen/